 Our learning centers function both as classrooms for delivering lectures and self-study rooms after class hours.
-As of December 31, 2020, we directly managed a total of 104 adult education learning centers in 45 major cities across China.
+As of December 31, 2021, we directly managed a total of 100 adult professional education learning centers in 44 major cities across China.
 Our learning centers for adults vary in terms of size, typically having between 7 and 15 classrooms, with each classroom typically able to host between 20 and 40 students.
-Learning centers for K-12 students vary in terms of size, ranging between approximately 300 and 700 square meters.
-The number of students vary according to different courses, with typically around 8 students in small classrooms and 15 students in large classrooms.
-In addition to the learning centers that we operate directly, we also have 45 franchisees for K-12 education program and 2 franchisees for adult education program in 2020.
-The franchise fee from such learning centers was immaterial in 2020.
+Learning centers for students aged between three and eighteen vary in terms of size, ranging between approximately 300 and 700 square meters.
+The number of students vary according to different courses, with typically around 6 to 8 students in small classrooms and 12 to 15 students in large classrooms.
+In addition to the learning centers that we operate directly, we also have 40 franchisees for childhood and adolescent quality education program and 1 franchisee for adult professional education program in 2021.
+The franchise fee from such learning centers was immaterial in 2021.

-Meanwhile, we have been actively establishing new learning centers to support the fast expansion of our K-12 education business.
-As of December 31, 2020, we directly managed a total of 236 learning centers in 53 cities across China solely for our K-12 education business.
+Meanwhile, we have been actively establishing new learning centers to support the fast expansion of our childhood and adolescent quality education business.
+As of December 31, 2021, we directly managed a total of 238 learning centers in 54 cities across China solely for our childhood and adolescent quality education business.

-In 2020, adult learning centers are distributed in 45 cities, and K-12 learning centers are distributed in 53 cities, with 57 cities in total, and the student enrollments of adult education and K-12 education were approximately 83,400 and 141,600, respectively.
-Approximately 56% of the adult students were from the following cities: Beijing, Shenzhen, Shanghai, Guanghzou, Chengdu, Hangzhou, Wuhan, Nanjing, Zhengzhou and Kunming.
-Approximately 51% of the K-12 students were from the following cities: Beijing, Changsha, Guangzhou, Shenzhen, Kunming, Tianjin, Zhengzhou, Wuhan, Shanghai and Chengdu.
+In 2021, adult learning centers are distributed in 44 cities, and childhood and adolescent learning centers are distributed in 54 cities, with 57 cities in total, and the student enrollments of adult professional education and childhood and adolescent quality education were approximately 72,100 and 178,400, respectively.
+Approximately 54% of the adult students were from the following cities: Beijing, Shenzhen, Shanghai, Chengdu, Guangzhou, Hangzhou, Zhengzhou, Wuhan, Kunming, and Nanjing.
+Approximately 51% of the students aged between three and eighteen were from the following cities: Beijing, Shenzhen, Guangzhou, Changsha, Kunming, Tianjin, Zhengzhou, Shanghai, Nanning and Wuhan.